Domestic worker visa

 3. Domestic staff of diplomats

-Private domestic staff can generally only be admitted after the seconded official or member of the international organization employing them has entered the country and registered .
-This requires, among other things, notification by the mission or international organization whose seconded member the private domestic staff is to be employed by, as well as submission of the relevant supporting documents, before a visa can be issued.
+Private domestic staff can generally only be entered after the seconded official or member of the international organization employing them has entered the country and registered .
+This is subject to, among other things, notification by the mission or international organization whose seconded member the private domestic staff is to be employed by, as well as submission of the relevant supporting documents before a visa can be issued.

-Because of repeated cases of abuse and exploitation of diplomats' domestic workers entering the country, the Federal Foreign Office is now conducting more stringent scrutiny of these applications.
+Because of repeated cases of abuse and exploitation of diplomatic domestic workers entering the country, the Federal Foreign Office is now conducting more stringent review of applications.
 When applying for visas for private domestic staff, diplomatic missions abroad are asked to inform applicants about the minimum labor and social security standards applicable in Germany and to provide them with the " Information for Private Domestic Workers Working for Diplomats and Career Consular Officers " from the aid organization Ban Ying .
 In addition, a one-on-one interview with the domestic worker is conducted.
-This interview is an essential part of the visa application process, as it is the only way to identify any signs of exploitative working conditions.
+This interview is an essential part of the visa application process, as it is the only way to identify any signs of exploitative employment relationships.

 4. Domestic staff of employees of the Federal Foreign Office